Turbofan3360/ESP32-Micropython-Neo-M8-GPS-Driver/README.md

 The getdata() method is an aggregator - it calls the other methods (ensuring that they only process the NMEA sentences from one data frame).
 This returns all the data you can get from the module - including a combined, 3D position error to a 2σ confidence level.
 Other errors (returned from the position and altitude methods) are only to a 1σ confidence level.

+You can also call gnss_stop() and gnss_start() to stop/start the module's GNSS systems. gnss_stop() should be called before pulling the module's power, and these commands can also be used to reduce the module's power consumption when necessary.

 If there are any issues with the data (i.e. the code can't process it), integer zeros will be returned for those values.

 ### Example Usage: ###